1. Home

 Cost Include and Exclude

-• Domestic flights from a regular Twin Otter plane (Kathmandu-Lukla-Kathmandu)
+• Domestic flights between Kathmandu and Lukla on a regular Twin Otter aircraft

-• An experienced, English-speaking, and government-licensed trek leader and assistant trek leader
+• Services of an experienced, English-speaking, and government-licensed trek leader and assistant trek leader

-• Staff costs including their salary, insurance, equipment, domestic airfare, food, and accommodation
+• Staff expenses including salaries, insurance, equipment, domestic airfare, food, and accommodation

-• Alpine Club of Himalaya t-shirt and trekking map are yours to take
+• An official Alpine Club of Himalaya trekking T-shirt and trekking map, yours to keep

 Trip Map